 3. What is JSX?

-JSX (JavaScript XML) is a syntax extension that enables developers to manage HTML-like code directly within JavaScript.
-It improves code readability and enables a clearer visualization of the UI structure directly in the code.
-JSX is transformed into JavaScript function calls that create React elements, making it a widely adopted approach for building UIs in React.
+JSX is a syntax extension that allows developers to write HTML-like code natively within JavaScript.
+JSX improves the readability of code and allows for a more visual representation of the structure of the UI within code.
+JSX is transpiled into JavaScript function calls that actually render React elements, and it is one of the most widely used methods for constructing UIs in React.

 4. What are Lifecycle Methods?